What Are The Hidden Ivies? Are They Right For You?

 What Are the Hidden Ivies?

 The so-called Hidden Ivies received their name from the eponymous book by Howard and Matthew Greene.
-Originally published in 2000, The Hidden Ivies is now in its third edition, which was released in 2016, and currently describes 63 notable schools, including small liberal arts colleges and top research universities across the US (the Ivies are all concentrated in the Northeast).
+Originally published in 2000, The Hidden Ivies is now in its third edition, which was released in 2016, and currently describes 63 notable schools, including small liberal arts colleges and top research universities across the U.S., in contrast to the Ivies, which are concentrated in the Northeast.

-Public universities like the University of California, Berkeley and the University of Virginia are absent from the book.
-The Greenes describe these so-called Public Ivies in The Public Ivies: America’s Flagship Public Universities.
+Public universities like the University of California, Berkeley, and the University of Virginia are notably absent from the book.
+However, the Greenes discuss these so-called Public Ivies in The Public Ivies: America’s Flagship Public Universities.

 How Were the Hidden Ivies Selected?

-The authors’ intention in writing their book was to draw awareness to and encourage academically talented students to apply to schools with prestigious, selective programs.
-Consistent with criteria used to evaluate the members of the Ivy League, they considered factors like:
+The authors’ intention in writing their book was to increase awareness and encourage academically talented students to apply to schools with prestigious, selective programs.
+Consistent with the criteria used to evaluate the members of the Ivy League, they considered factors like:

 Which Colleges are on the List?